rsyslog/rsyslog/source/configuration/modules/imrelp.rst

    "binary", "off", "no", "none"

-Enable of disable keep-alive packets at the tcp socket layer.
-The default is to disable them.
+Enable or disable keep-alive packets at the TCP socket layer.
+By defauly keep-alives are disabled.

 KeepAlive.Probes